Entitlement to reasonable access to training Sample Clauses

 (c) Payment for a day of paid time during normal working hours is payment of the amount the workplace delegate would have been paid for the hours the workplace delegate would have been rostered or required to work on that day if the delegate had not been absent from work to attend the training. (unless the Employer and delegate or employee organisation agree to a shorter period of notice) of the dates, subject matter, the daily start and finish times of the training, and the name of the training provider.

 Entitlement to reasonable access to training.
-Unless the employer is a small business employer, the employer must provide a workplace delegate with access to up to 5 days of paid time during normal working hours for initial training and 5 day each subsequent year, to attend training related to representation of the industrial interests of eligible employees, subject to the following conditions:
+The Employer must provide any workplace delegate with access to 5 days of paid time during normal working hours for initial training and 3 days in each subsequent year, to attend training related to representation of the industrial interests of eligible members, subject to the following conditions:

-(ii) A day of paid time during normal working hours is the number of hours the workplace delegate would normally be rostered or required to work on a day on which the delegate is absent from work to attend the training.
+a.
+Payment for a day of paid time during normal working hours is payment of the amount the Workplace Union Delegate would have been paid for the teaching and related duties hours the Workplace Union Delegate would have been rostered or required to work on that day if the union delegate had not been absent from work to attend the training.

 Entitlement to reasonable access to training.
 51.7.1 The employer will provide a workplace delegate with access to up to 5 days of paid time during normal working hours each year to attend training related to representation of the industrial interests of eligible employees, subject to the following conditions: